-In 2023, the Bank participated in new program funded by UB-SME support center for financing SMEs to support stability of the entities.
-Under this program, the Bank obtained funding at interest rates of 0% p.a. with maturity date of 17 July 2026 and issued loans to the companies at advantageous interest rate of 3.0% p.a.
+In 2023, the Bank participated in a program funded by UB-SME support center for financing SMEs to support stability of the entities.
+Under this program, the Bank obtained funding at zero cost with maturity date of 5 December 2026 and issued loans to the companies at advantageous interest rate of 3.0% p.a.
 The Bank bears the credit risk.

-In 2021, the Bank participated in a program funded by Bank of Mongolia is for financing fuel companies to increase the fuel reserves.
-Under this program, the Bank obtained funding at interest rates of 6-14% p.a. with maturity date of 20 December 2024 and issued loans to fuel companies at advantageous interest rate of 9-17% p.a.
+In 2021, the Bank participated in a program funded by the Bank of Mongolia is for financing fuel companies to increase the fuel reserves.
+Under this program, the Bank obtained funding at interest rates of 6-14% p.a. with maturity date of 28 December 2024 and issued loans to fuel companies at advantageous interest rate of 9-17% p.a.

-In 2020, the Bank participated in a program funded by Bank of Mongolia is for financing gold mining companies to increase the gold reserves and foreign exchange reserve of Bank of Mongolia.
-Under this program, the Bank obtained funding at interest rates of 6-12% p.a. with maturity date of 31 December 2025 and issued loans to mining companies at advantageous interest rate of 9-15% p.a.
+In 2020, the Bank participated in a program funded by the Bank of Mongolia is for financing gold mining companies to increase the gold reserves and foreign exchange reserve of the Bank of Mongolia.
+Under this program, the Bank obtained funding at interest rates of 6-12% p.a. with maturity date of 25 November 2025 and issued loans to mining companies at advantageous interest rate of 9-15% p.a.